What is a refund?

 A refund is a distribution of your total accumulated contributions and interest on account with CalSTRS.
 When you take a refund, you terminate your CalSTRS membership and forfeit your rights to all CalSTRS benefits.

-A refund is available to any CalSTRS member upon terminating CalSTRS-covered employment.
+A refund is available to any CalSTRS member upon terminating all CalSTRS-covered employment.

 Can I take a partial refund or borrow from my account?